-There are plenty of insurance companies that specialize in working with high-risk applicants.
+There are plenty of top life insurance companies that specialize in working with high-risk applicants.
 These companies have experience with various kinds of applicants.
 Those companies are going to give you much better rates for your coverage than other companies are going to.
 It’s vital that you get the best plan to meet your needs at an affordable rate.

 Getting Better Results From The Underwriting